 You know you need this.
 Do you know how to make the most out of your SEO without spending a dime on paid searches or ad words?
 We recently took a start-up law firm with a common name from page 4 of Google to page 1.
 We did this by posting a handful of legal blogs that were carefully crafted so Google would love them.

 It gets the word out and if you link posts back to your website – it can and will drive traffic.
 LinkedIn and Twitter should be branded properly and used to showcase your knowledge and expertise.
-Facebook and Instagram should also highlight how smart you are, but should be more conversational (read: less stuffy).
+Facebook and Instagram should also highlight how smart you are.
+However, these should be more conversational (read: less stuffy).
 We have been starting Instagram pages for our clients.
 You know why?
 Because pictures are fun (and great for SEO)!

 Your announcement should be sent out with photos, links to your website and social media pages, have your email address(es), phone number(s) and physical address.
 Make sure your email list is comprehensive and includes clients, potential clients, referral sources, family, college and law school friends, and reporters (while you will likely send them a press release also, this is more personal).
 Send follow up blasts for other firm announcements.